Wikia/guidelines/APIDesign/README.md

 A tabular enumeration of HTTP headers can be found [here](http://en.wikipedia.org/wiki/List_of_HTTP_header_fields).

-Request:
+API endpoints need to support the following request headers:
- * `Accept`: Consider using accept to support multiple versions of an API end point or different representations.
+ * `Accept`: Use `Accept` to support multiple versions of an API end point or different representations.
  * `If-Match`: Use with `Etag` to make `PUT` and `POST` conditional and avoid lost updates.